public defender training

 Support through Mentorship

 Each incoming CORE 101 member is assigned a mentor who has graduated from the CORE 101 program.
-The mentorship program is a crucial component of the Gideon’s Promise community.
+The mentorship program is a crucial component of the Gideon's Promise community.
 CORE 101 graduates who sign up to mentor new CORE 101 members receive mentoring and advanced trial skills training.
+The mentorship program allows alumnae to stay involved in the community while providing incoming members with invaluable support and guidance.
+In 2020, over 50% of the graduating CORE 101 class expressed an interest in mentoring the incoming class, resulting in a total of 95 available mentors.

 Learn More